uthmaniv/uthmaniv.github.io/_posts/2025-06-04-your-new-blog-post.md

 This internship is a pivotal step in my career discovery.
 I thrive on learning, and Outreachy offers the perfect environment to grow—mentorship, community, and real-world impact.
-I’m excited to work on Servo’s network monitor (issue #33556), exposing network events to help developers debug web requests.
+I’m excited to work on Servo’s network monitor, exposing network events to help developers debug web requests.
 I look forward to mastering Rust, contributing to an open-source project that powers the web, and building skills that will shape my future as a back-end developer.
 Here’s to an impactful 12 weeks!